 Senior Fellow at the Freeman Spogli Institute for International Studies

-Current Research and Scholarly InterestsAs a lead investigator with the National Center for the Study of Terrorism and the Response to Terrorism (START) at the University of Maryland, funded by the Department of Homeland Security, Martha Crenshaw is currently analyzing failed and foiled terrorist plots against the United States and its allies by jihadist groups since 1993.
+Current Research and Scholarly InterestsAs a lead investigator with the National Center for the Study of Terrorism and the Response to Terrorism (START) at the University of Maryland, funded by the Department of Homeland Security, Martha Crenshaw analyzed failed and foiled terrorist plots against the United States and its allies by jihadist groups since 1993.
 A dataset including events in the United States, the EU, and NATO countries follows the GTD coding rules.